-The city of Dalaran had long ago started to feel like home for Iliera.
-It was hard for her, sometimes, to think back to just three years earlier when she had been living a peaceful life on Draenor, before the rise of the Iron Horde and the chaos that brought her to meet Sionis.
+The city of Udiria had started to feel like home for Iliera.
+It was hard for her, sometimes, to think back to just three years earlier when she had been living a peaceful life on Xernia, before the rise of the Yunai and the chaos that brought her to meet Sionis.

 The number was so small, and yet she felt as though so much had happened since those days.
-She had trouble now, remembering the grass fields of the valley, or the sounds of the wild talbuk rushing across Talador.
+She had trouble now, remembering the grass fields of the valley, or the sounds of the wild elk rushing across the fields of Tranador.

 It all felt like ages had passed.